 Imagine someone hurting you

-A few months back I wrote about the time my mother spent a Saturday beating me with a hairbrush every two hours on the dot.
+A few months back I wrote about the time my mother spent a Saturday beating the shit out of me every two hours on the dot.
 I’ve come back to this act a lot in my mind (and in therapy) because it’s one I find particularly hard to reconcile, and it’s that inability to reconcile that breeds dissociation.
 So imagine: you’re a seven-year-old kid laying across your mother’s knees while she whales on you, and it hurts like hellfire but eventually she stops, and she gets up and you’re sitting on the floor crying.
 She stands over you and tells you that you don’t seem to hear her after the pain wears off, so her new plan to “get through to you” is to come back every two hours all day and beat you again, until she feels the lesson has sunk in.

 You feel a kind of relief when she says this, because of course she’s not going to do that.
 No one would do that.
 That’s a huge amount of effort and time, and after two hours she won’t be in the same towering rage she was just now.
 You can’t imagine someone hurting you the way she just did without the excuse of having lost their temper.
 You sniffle and you try to stay out of sight and let her calm down, let her forget.

-When two hours pass and she comes back in, holding the hairbrush, you can’t believe it.
+When two hours pass and she comes back in, you can’t believe it.
 Fear crushes your chest and you scramble backward on your bed as she closes the door behind her and locks it.
 That door is never locked – you’re not allowed to lock it from the inside.
 You realize that she’s locking it so that you don’t run out of it.
 Your mother has just closed and locked the door so that you don’t try to escape when she starts injuring you.

 As a child, how do you parse this?
 You raise your eyes to her face, the first face you ever saw, the person who tells you every day that she loves you, and see that it’s empty, entirely void of even the knowledge that you are a human.
 When you shriek and pull away from her, her mouth twists with irritation, not even rage now, simply the impatience one shows when jerking the tablecloth into place, pushing an object back where it belongs.
 You look in her eyes for the woman who loves you, and she’s not there.
 You don’t recognize her at all for a moment, because it’s not your mother’s face.
 You’re so confused that when she starts to swing, you don’t really feel it.